MariaAngela24/introduction-to-computer-science/lab_14.md

 In this lab, you will use costumes and movement to create simple SNAP animations.
 You will also use broadcast and receive blocks to trigger actions in sprites.

-Before you get started on this lab, be sure to preview the Student Notes for this lesson!

 ## Minimum Viable Product: Run, Spot, Run!

 1a) In a SNAP project, click on the Costumes tab.
 Then, click on the file menu and choose the "Costumes" option.